Some of Australia’s top hockey players joined with WA’s LGBTI-inclusive hockey team the Perth Pythons to shoot a nude calendar.

 “Growing up, I would hear a lot of homophobic slurs thrown around the hockey field,” Perth Pythons team member Reid Smith told Fairfax Media.

-“I wasn’t able to stand up for others or myself because I was too scared of being rejected by my teammates.”
+“I wasn’t able to stand up for others or myself because I was too scared of rejection.”

-The Pythons want to use the funds raised from the calendar – which features team members and national stars like Gabi Nance, Tom Craig and Dylan Wotherspoon – to support their work making sport more inclusive for LGBTI players and spectators.
+The Pythons will use the funds raised towards making sport more inclusive for LGBTI players and spectators.

 “This calendar, as part of the work we are doing at The Perth Pythons, is our contribution to making hockey a more inclusive sport,” Reid said.

-“I hope it gives people the confidence to be their true selves, because that in turn enriches community groups like our sporting clubs.”
+“I hope it gives people the confidence to be their true selves.
+That, in turn, enriches community groups like our sporting clubs.”

-“It means a lot to us because often we have to hide who we are, be it at work or with our families, but sport is a place which we want to be welcoming,” Pythons club president Simon Thuijs said.
+“It means a lot to us because often we have to hide who we are… But sport is a place which we want to be welcoming.

 “The message we want to get out there is that anyone can play hockey, whether it be for Australia or as an amateur.
 We want everyone to feel welcome.”